k8spatterns/katacoda/21-Controller/02-check-controller-script.md

 Now let's see how our ConfigMap Watch-Controller works.

-It is implemented in an shell script `controller.sh` which we will later put into a container image.
-The shell script consists of several function.
+It is implemented in a shell script `controller.sh` which we will later put into a container image.
+The shell script consists of several functions.

-Let's have a look to the main loop:
+Let's have a look at the main loop:

 `bat -r 13:39 controller.sh`{{execute}}

-This is the main loop which endlessly queries the API server in a watch mode:
+This main loop queries the API server in a watch mode, resulting in a stream of events:

 ```bash
 # Event loop listening for changes in config maps